Citrus Strike of 1936

-The Citrus Strike of 1936 was a strike in southern California among citrus workers for better working conditions that took place within various cities within Orange County, such as Fullerton and Anaheim from June 10 to July 25.
-There were multiple factors that led the citrus workers to strike including their paid wages, working conditions, living conditions, and overall social dynamics.
+The Citrus Strike of 1936 was the largest strike to affect the Citrus industry in southern California among citrus workers for better working conditions that took place within the Citrus belt covering more than 280,000 acres covering various cities within Orange County, such as Fullerton and Anaheim from June 10 to July 25.
+Multiple factors led the citrus workers to strike including low paid wages, harsh working conditions, inadequate living conditions, and overall social dynamics.
 The strike itself was significant for ending the myth of "contented Mexican labor."
-It was one of the most violently suppressed strikes of the early 20th century in the United States.
+It was one of the most violently suppressed strikes of the early twentieth century in the United States.
 The sheriff who suppressed the largely Mexican 3,000 citrus pickers was himself a citrus rancher who issued a "shoot to kill" order on the strikers.
 The aftermath of the strike effort led to 400 citrus workers being arrested in total, while others were forced to either face jail time or possible deportation back to Mexico.
 It has also been referred to as the Citrus War and the Citrus Riots.

 Citrus picker living conditions

-The living conditions for Mexican workers were characterized by small, often substandard structures made of materials like wood, adobe, or hollow brick.
-One of these settlements, known as "Tiajuanita," in Fullerton was constructed using materials like scraps of sheet iron, discarded fence posts, and sign-boards.
+The citrus belt stretched from San Diego to Ventura counties, where growers had established dozens of small communities with populations ranging from 200 to 1,000.
+The living conditions in these communities for Mexican workers were characterized by small, often substandard structures made of materials like wood, adobe, or hollow brick; the majority of these structures lacked basic amenities.
+One of these settlements, known as "Tiajuanita" in Fullerton, was constructed from materials such as scrap sheet iron, discarded fence posts, and signboards.
 The living conditions in Tiajuanita were challenging, with only one water faucet and a few makeshift bathrooms serving the entire settlement.
+The majority of these communities were referred to as "colonial" or camps, which were isolated from one another.
+Local governments actively "maintained segregated schools, theaters, restaurants, parks, and of course residences".
 Housing segregation was part of the broader discriminatory practices and unequal treatment faced by Mexican laborers in the region.

-Camps featured segregated schooling built with the goal of Americanizing the citrus pickers children while focusing on vocational skills that translate to the orange groves and assimilation into American culture illustrate the desire to eradicate Mexican culture.
+The physical separations between the communities fostered a divide between immigrant workers and the “dominant English-speaking townspeople”.
+Camps featured segregated schooling built with the goal of Americanizing the citrus pickers' children while focusing on vocational skills that translate to the orange groves and assimilation into American culture, illustrating the desire to eradicate Mexican culture.
+The dominant Anglo-American community, such as civic groups, media, and school boards, joined in the support of the growers and created separations between the townspeople and pickers.

 Citrus workers additionally faced forced repatriation or deportation as tensions grew between races.
+U.S. immigration authorities intervened to assist the growers and began investigating the strikers' legal status.
+Authorities threatened the “deportation of undocumented workers”.
+While the pickers feared forced deportations by the United States, the Mexican government via its Consulates was concerned with political implications of repatriation (the return of workers to Mexico).